coreinfrastructure/best-practices-badge/doc/security.md

 ## Security in Verification

-When software is modified, it is reviewed by the 'rake' process, which performs a number of checks and tests, including static source code analysis using brakeman (which focuses on finding security issues in Ruby on Rails applications).
+When software is modified, it is reviewed by the 'rake' process, which performs a number of checks and tests.
 Modifications integrated into the master branch are further automatically checked.
 See [CONTRIBUTING.md](../CONTRIBUTING.md) for more information;